-- No Gym Membership Required: With the ability to take free weights anywhere, you can turn any environment into your own personal gym!
+- No Gym Membership Required: Take free weights anywhere and turn any environment into your own personal gym.

-- Limited Motion: Free weights are most effective when used in vertical motions, limiting exercise and motion options.
+- Limited Motion: Free weights are most effective when used in vertical motions.
+This limits exercise and motion options.

 - Associated Risks: As weights increase, mounting pressure is placed on the body’s joints which can create health risks.
 Additionally, free weight users often require a “spotter” to prevent injury.